We are delighted to be open again after a temporary closure of more than five months due to Covid-19.

 To ensure your health and the safety of those around you, please keep up with the latest public health advice provided by the NHS and the government and we will update this page with further information about visiting the Institute as they change.

 We are looking forward to welcoming you back.

 We closed our doors on 17 March, just five days after we had opened this new exhibition.
 Originally due to close on 28 June, we are delighted to announce Bumped Body has been extended to 3 January 2021 to allow everyone the opportunity to see it.

-Sculpture Poems activity - look at, think and write about sculpture, then turn your ideas into poems or short stories.
+Sculpture Poems - look at, think and write about sculpture, then turn your ideas into poems or short stories.

-Geometric Sculpture activity - make geometric sculptures from straws and pipe cleaners with a playful sculpture activity that explores maths and science.
+Geometric Sculpture - make geometric sculptures from straws and pipe cleaners with a playful sculpture activity that explores maths and science.

-Wild Bunch printed collage activity - explore printing and patterns to create a collage of characters using household materials.
+Wild Bunch printed collage - explore printing and patterns to create a collage of characters using household materials.